 Gastric sleeve surgery is more than an operation or procedure — it’s a commitment to living a healthier lifestyle.
 Following surgery, your care team will help you develop a four-phase, post-gastric sleeve surgery diet.

-For recipes, tips, and support on your weight loss journey, visit the UPMC Bariatric Diet Resource.
+For recipes, tips, and support on your weight loss journey, visit the UPMC Bariatric Diet Resources section of our website.

 Gastric Sleeve Complications, Side Effects, and Risks